Skip to main content

 About RISLA

 The College Planning Center has been a free service provided by the Rhode Island Student Loan Authority since 1998.
-The CPC assists students with every step of their college journey—from walking students and parents through the college planning process to educating families on obtaining financial aid, providing tools that help families make informed and responsible college borrowing choices, and assisting students in jumping-starting their careers.
+The CPC assists students at every step of their college journey—from walking students and parents through the college planning process to educating families on obtaining financial aid, providing tools to help families make informed, responsible college borrowing choices, and assisting students in jumping-starting their careers.
 Our services are free to Rhode Island students and parents who are preparing, planning, and paying for college.

 WJAR Channel 10 News - View More